WokLibCodeClub/breakout/step01-screen_and_ball/README.md

 # Step 1 - Let's create the screen and display a ball

-##### 1. Create a new folder
+#### 1. Create a new folder

-   In the location where you store your Python coding make a new folder called breakout to hold all your code and other resources you will need for this project.
+   In the location where you store your Python coding make a new folder called breakout to hold all your code and any other resources you will need for this project.

 #### 2. Navigate the terminal window to this new folder.

+   Open a terminal window and make sure the folder shown in this window is the folder of your Breakout project.
+You can use the command **cd** to change the directory of the terminal window, and **dir** to look at the contents of the current directory.
+If your terminal window is showing the wrong disk drive (the first character on each terminal line) then change the disk drive by typing the letter of the disk drive followed by a colon.
+For example, if your project is on a memory stick, drive G:, then you would type **G:** in the terminal to change to this disk drive.

-   (If you are using VS Code as your editor the easiest way to do this is to go to File>Open Folder, and select your new folder.
+   (If you are using VS Code as your editor the easiest way to do this is to go to File>Open Folder, and select your breakout folder.
 By doing that you will ensure the Terminal opens in the right folder.)

 #### 3. Using your Python editor create a new empty file and save it as breakout.py